bblack-007/pdsnd_github/README.md

 ### Files used
 The files included are:
 - bikeshare.py : Python source code
 - chicago.csv : Bikeshare test data for the city of Chicago.
-(Note: test data unavailable at this time for the remainihg two citiies.)
+    Note: test data unavailable at this time for the remainihg two citiies.
+If the extra test files are requied then they  should be named 'washington.csv' and 'newyourkcity.csv'.
 - .gitignore : Excludes .csv test data file from remote repo updates.
 - READEME.md : Project documentation file.